Zoo Miami To Open National Geographic Crittercam Exhibit

 “National Geographic Crittercam: The World Through Animal Eyes” is organized, produced and traveled by the National Geographic Museum.

 The National Geographic Society is one of the world’s largest nonprofit scientific and educational organizations.
 Founded in 1888 to “increase and diffuse geographic knowledge,” the Society works to inspire people to care about the planet.
-The National Geographic Museum produces exhibits based on National Geographic projects, which are displayed at the Society’s headquarters in Washington, D.C. and travel to museums around the world.Be sure to tell them Soul Of Miami sent you!
+The National Geographic Museum produces exhibits based on National Geographic projects, which are displayed at the Society’s headquarters in Washington, D.C. and travel to museums around the world.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.